 Description

-Introduction to Eagles
+Introduction to the Bald Eagle

-Physical Characteristics
+Physical Characteristics of the Bald Eagle

-Eagles are known for their impressive features:
+The Bald Eagle is known for its impressive features:

 - Beak and Talons: Their hooked beaks and strong talons are perfectly adapted for hunting and tearing prey.